UniversalDependencies/UD_Erzya-JR/README.md

 * 2025-04-30
   * Add ExtPos feature
-  * Align :tmod in advmod and obl to :unmarked, which is aligned with issue 1028
+  * Align :tmod and :lmod in advmod and obl to practice with :unmarked for alignment with issue 1028
+  * remove :tcl
 * 2024-11-01
   * Correct DET children
   * Add Nomzr Ag